 SweepState's editorial team documents operator terms, state-availability changes, and player-facing policies using a published methodology and source-first review process.

-Methodology: We may use direct testing where available and document the account, product, redemption, and support experience before we publish or revise a page.
+Methodology: We use documented account, product, redemption, and support checks where metadata exists, and we label reviews more cautiously when those records are incomplete.
 Official operator terms, support responses, and relevant public or regulatory sources are used as supporting evidence.
 Public user reports may trigger follow-up review, but they do not replace source-backed verification.
 Read our full review methodology.

 SweepState contains affiliate links.
 When you register through them, we may earn a commission at no additional cost to you.
-That revenue supports editorial work, direct testing, and site maintenance.
+That revenue supports editorial work, documented checks, and site maintenance.
 Affiliate relationships do not purchase rankings, review conclusions, or page placement.

 Directory and bonus listings may refresh more often than a full editorial review.
 Review pages change after we verify material updates.